mage-os/devdocs/directory-structure.md

+---
+description: A clear, beginner-friendly overview of the Mage-OS and PHP project directory structure, explaining each folder’s purpose, how to navigate the codebase, and best practices for organized development.
+keywords: Mage-OS, directory structure, Magento 2, PHP project layout, app directory, vendor libraries
+communityNote: false
+---

 # Directory Structure Documentation

 [TOC]

 ## Introduction

-This documentation provides an in-depth understanding of the directory structure used in PHP and Magento 2 projects.
+This documentation provides an in-depth understanding of the directory structure used in Mage-OS and Magento 2 projects.
 A well-organized and logical directory structure is crucial for efficient development and maintenance of complex applications.
 By following the recommended structure, developers can easily locate, modify, and extend code while adhering to best practices.
 This documentation will outline the main directories, their purposes, and provide specific